jianzhi-1/cs262a/nanoflow.md

 The main idea is to exploit intra-device parallelism by overlapping the usage of resources (compute, memory, network) within a single device through operation co-scheduling.
 NanoFlow splits requests into nano-batches at the granularity of operations.
 The nano-batches can be co-scheduled on the same device and thus enabling overlapping of compute-, memory-, and network-intensive operations.
 The most constrained resource will no longer underutilised.

 The device's functional units are partitioned across NanoFlow's operation-level pipeline.
-This allows simulatneous execution of different operations within each unit.
+This allows simultaneous execution of different operations within each unit.

 ### What are the key results?

-NanoFlow was evalauted on LLaMA-2-70B model and used practical workloads from ShareGPT, LMSys and Splitwise.
+NanoFlow was evaluated on LLaMA-2-70B model and used practical workloads from ShareGPT, LMSys and Splitwise.
 It achieved 1.91x greater throughput compared to state-of-the-art serving systems (vLLM, DeepSpeed-FastGen, TensorRT-LLM).
 This is between 59% to 72% of optimal throughput.

 ### What are the main limitations of this paper?